anodejs/anodejs/README.md

 In a nutshell, ANODE offers the following features:

-* Multitenancy - ANODE hosts multiple versions of multiple applications, from git repositories and branches, side-by-side.
+* Multitenancy - ANODE hosts multiple versions of multiple applications from git repositories and branches, side-by-side.
 * Instantaneous deployment - push into git leads to immediate service update in the cloud.
 ANODE is integrated with github (and bitbucket), supports and leverages github development process.
 * Security - ANODE wraps all security handling and exposes HTTPS endpoint.
 ANODE applications are HTTP servers, agnostic of security.
 * Instantaneous logging - ANODE offers instant viewing and querying logs from applications.